Jan Malakhovski (oxij)

 Patreon

 If you think one of my software projects or notes has an issue, bug, or just misses something obvious, open an Issue on GitHub or write me an email about it.
+Even though my answer to any feature requests will likely be “eventually”, I’m trying my best fix any reported bugs ASAP.

-and thus re-archival machinery was born.
+and thus, eventually, the re-archival machinery was born.

 Also, I’m self-aware enough to notice that honest praise is the best motivator for me and that I spend most of my idle time thinking about things people wrote to me about.